 Thanks to the lightweight and thin Tomoe paper, the thickness of Weeks is unassuming at merely 10mm (approximately 0.39 inch), yet it packed plenty of room to write.
 It contains a blank memo page on the opposing side of the weekly spread, as well as 71 more memo pages in the latter half of the planner.
 The planner is definitely designed for people who love to scribble reminders or record other important details in life in their planners.
 One neat feature on the monthly and weekly pages is the lined space toward the bottom; I usually use this space to record major projects completed at work and to write down weekly summary.
 In a way, it is providing snapshots and overview on significant occurrences.
 I find this feature helping me compiling annual reports at work.

 Here comes one significant difference between Weeks and Techo: the 71-page note section; it is almost like a small notebook within a planner.
-The section begins with a blank table of content that facilitate locating information.
+The section begins with a blank table of content that helps with indexing.
 Personally, I keep bank ledger with the planner, as I found most standard ledger that comes with personal checks cumbersome.
 Downloading templates for ledger from Hobonichi’s own Download City, I can print these pages on Tomoe paper, cut them to size, and paste them onto the note pages.
 These pages are also ideal for the index portion of bullet journal; it may be a challenge to run out of room!

 One nifty inclusion of this notebook section is a page of suggested shorthand.
 Since Weeks is on a smaller side and not everyone has ant-size handwriting, these shorthands in a way become essential.
 It will also help bullet journal novices starting and streamlining their systems.
-Since Weeks is only available in Japanese, this list of shorthand is friendly to English-only user, since each abbreviation is spelled out.
+To the opposing side of the index page is a list of English shorthands that can help users maximizing space.